 Being able to fill up on vegetables is a great way to feel full with fewer calories.
 Remember, eating healthy requires eating a balanced diet, and eating low-calorie foods is one way to achieve that balance.

 Many vegetables can be used in various ways (such as eating them raw or cooked), making eating healthy with vegetables easy and fun!
-There is no right or wrong way to enjoy eating veggies – you can do it anyway that tastes good!
+There is no right or wrong way to enjoy eating veggies—you can do it anyway that tastes good!

 The key to getting your kids to eat more vegetables is understanding how their brains work and what they need.
-With a bit of knowledge, you can better meet your child’s brain’s needs to get them to eat healthy foods that will set them up for success later on in life!
+With a bit of knowledge, you can better meet your child’s brain’s needs by getting them to eat healthy foods that will set them up for success later on in life!
 If you want help figuring out how best to encourage good food choices at home or with your childcare providers, we’re here for you.
-Our team of experts is ready and waiting to partner with parents like yourself who want healthier children by providing solutions explicitly tailored around our clients’ individual goals and challenges.
+Our team of experts is ready and waiting to partner with parents like you who want healthier children by providing solutions explicitly tailored around our clients’ individual goals and challenges.
 What do you think?
 Do these findings ring true for your family too?
 Let us know if there’s anything else we can do for you!!